Kra–Dai-speaking peoples: Origin

 Chamberlain (2016) proposes that the Kra–Dai language family was formed as early as the 12th century BCE in the middle of the Yangtze basin, coinciding roughly with the establishment of the state of Chu and the beginning of the Zhou dynasty.
 Following the southward migrations of Kra and Hlai (Rei/Li) peoples around the 8th century BCE, the Yue (Be-Tai people) started to break away and move to the east coast in the present-day Zhejiang, in the 6th century BCE, forming the state of Yue and conquering the state of Wu shortly thereafter.

 According to Chamberlain, the Yue (Be-Tai) began to migrate southwards along the east coast of China to what are now Guangxi, Guizhou, and northern Vietnam after Yue was conquered by Chu around 333 BCE.
-There they formed the Luo Yue, who moved into Lingnan and northern Vietnma, and then westward into northeastern Laos and Sip Song Chau Tai, and later became the Central-Southwestern Tai, followed by the Xi Ou, which became the Northern Tai).
+There they formed the Luo Yue, who moved into Lingnan and northern Vietnam, and then westward into northeastern Laos and Sip Song Chau Tai, and later became the Central-Southwestern Tai, followed by the Xi Ou, which became the Northern Tai).

-Tao et. al (2023), however, suggests that the Kra-Dai language family originated from coastal south China, around the Fujian, Guangdong, and Guangxi provinces, and underwent a radial expansion into the Guizhou-Yunnan region, Hainan Island, and Mainland Southeast Asia.
+Tao et al. (2023), however, suggests that the Kra-Dai language family originated from coastal south China, around the Fujian, Guangdong, and Guangxi provinces, and underwent a radial expansion into the Guizhou-Yunnan region, Hainan Island, and Mainland Southeast Asia.
 This language dispersal might also be associated with environmental change and demographic changes.

 Kra–Dai peoples are thought to have originated in Taiwan, where they spoke a dialect of proto-Austronesian or one of its descendant languages.
 The Kra–Dai-speaking peoples migrated to southern China, where they brought with them the Proto-Kra–Dai language.
 They may originally have been Austronesian peoples.
 Unlike the Malayo-Polynesian-speaking group that sailed south to the Philippines and other parts of maritime Southeast Asia, the ancestors of the modern Kra–Dai people sailed west to mainland China and possibly traveled along the Pearl River, where their language greatly changed from other Austronesian languages under the influence of the Sino-Tibetan and Hmong–Mien languages.
 However, no archaeological evidence has been identified which would correspond to this Daic expansion in its earliest phases.

 Aside from linguistic evidence, the connection between Austronesian and Kra–Dai can also be seen in shared cultural practices.
 Roger Blench (2008) demonstrates that tooth ablation, face tattooing, teeth blackening, and snake worship are shared between the Taiwanese indigenous peoples and the Kra–Dai peoples of southern China.

 Overall, most theories suggest that Kra-Dai peoples are closely related to Austronesians, especially Taiwanese indigenous peoples.
 They descend from a local Austronesian-related lineage in continental southeast China, ranging from Zheijiang to Guangdong, with additional gene flow from an Austroasiatic-related lineage.
 Genetic characteristics of the Baiyue are also well-preserved in Kra-Dai groups from South China and mainland Southeast Asia, although it's likely that the Baiyue themselves were multi-ethnic.
+It's believed that Austronesian and Kra-Dai lineages split around 7,000 years ago.